|

 (介子推) 1 琴史 #17 2 |

-Today his name is usually Romanized as Jie Zitui or Jie Zhitui,3 but references also suggest Jiezi Tui or Jiezhi Tui;4 in addition, some sources say his original name was Wang Guang.5 He is popularly associated with the Cold Food Day, part of the spring Qingming Festival.6
+Today his name is usually Romanized as Jie Zitui or Jie Zhitui,4 but references also suggest Jiezi Tui or Jiezhi Tui;5 in addition, some sources say his original name was Wang Guang.6 He was long popularly associated with the Cold Food Day,7 and this came to include the even more popular spring Qingming Festival.8

-A native of Jin (in Shanxi) in the service of Chong Er, he followed Chong Er into exile in 635 BCE; after they returned 19 years later, Chong Er became duke and Jiezi, being slighted, went into seclusion at Mount Mian, with his mother.7 His friends campaigned on his behalf, leading the duke to go look for Jiezi without finding him.
+A native of Jin (in Shanxi) in the service of Chong Er,9 he followed Chong Er into exile in 635 BCE; after they returned 19 years later, Chong Er became Duke Wen of Jin and Jiezi, being slighted, went into seclusion at Mount Mian, with his mother.10 His friends campaigned on his behalf, leading the duke to go look for Jiezi without finding him.
 Another story says the duke tried to smoke him out of the forest, but instead burned him and his mother to death.

 Qin Ji says,